Skip to content

 Personalisation

-Personalisation is a social care approach described by the Department of Health as meaning that “every person who receives support, whether provided by statutory services or funded by themselves, will have choice and control over the shape of that support in all care settings”.
+Personalisation is a social care approach described by the Department of Health.
+It means that every person who receives support will have choice and control over the shape of that support in all care settings.
+It doesn’t matter whether that support is provided by statutory services or funded by themselves.

-While it is often associated with direct payments and personal budgets, under which service users can choose the services that they receive, personalisation also entails that services are tailored to the needs of every individual, rather than delivered in a one-size-fits-all fashion.
+Often personalisation is linked with direct payments and personal budgets.
+These are arrangements under which service users can choose the services that they receive.
+Personalisation means that services are designed to meet the needs of every individual.
+It is not a one-size-fits-all approach.

 PA - Personal Assistant

 Someone you choose and employ to provide the support you need, in the way that suits you best.
-This may include cooking, cleaning, help with personal care such as washing and dressing, and other things such as getting out and about in your community.
-Your personal assistant can be paid through direct payments or a personal budget.
+This may include:

 PB - Personal Budget

 Money that is allocated to you by your local council to pay for care or support to meet your assessed needs.
 The money comes solely from adult social care.
-You can take your personal budget as a direct payment or choose to leave the council to arrange services (sometimes known as a managed budget) - or a combination of the two.
+You can take your personal budget as a direct payment.
+Or you can choose to leave the council to arrange services - this is sometimes known as a managed budget.
+Or you can choose a combination of the two.
 An alternative is an individual service fund, which is a personal budget that a care provider manages on your behalf.
 A personal health budget may also be available: it is a plan for your health care that you develop and control, knowing how much NHS money is available.
+Visit our Direct Payments pages for more information.

 PCP - Person Centred Planning

-Person-centred planning is an umbrella term referring to a variety of specific approaches to helping people who use social care services to plan their own futures.
-It is a way in which support for people who use social care services can be organised as well as a way of enabling people to take a lead in planning all aspects of how the service they receive is delivered.
+Person-centred planning is an umbrella term.
+It refers to various ways to help people who use social care services to plan their own futures.
+It is a way in which support for people who use social care services can be organised.
+It is also a way of enabling people to take a lead in planning all aspects of how the service they receive is delivered.

 Personal expenses allowance

-The amount of money you are allowed to keep for your own personal needs if you move into a care home and paying for care takes up all of your income or savings.
+The amount of money you are allowed to keep for your own personal needs, if you move into a care home and paying for care takes up all of your income or savings.
 The allowance is currently £28.25 per week (2023).
+Visit our Paying for Care and Care homes pages for more information.

 POA - Power of Attorney

 A legal decision you make to allow a specific person to act on your behalf, or to make decisions on your behalf, if you are unable to do so.
 There are two types.
-Ordinary power of attorney is where you give someone the power to handle your financial affairs for you, but you continue to make decisions about your money.
-This depends on you continuing to have mental capacity to make these decisions.
-Lasting power of attorney is where you allow someone to make decisions on your behalf about your property and finances or health and welfare, if the time comes when you are unable to make these decisions for yourself.
+Ordinary power of attorney is where you give someone the power to handle your financial affairs for you.
+You can continue to make decisions about your money as long as you continue to have mental capacity to make these decisions.
+Lasting power of attorney is where you allow someone to make decisions on your behalf if you are unable to make these decisions for yourself.
+There are two types, in both cases: property and finances, and health and welfare.

 Primary health need

-When your need for ongoing, long-term care is mainly because of your health (due to a disability, accident or illness), and the care you need is provided by health professionals, or by care staff trained by qualified health professionals.
+When your need for ongoing, long-term care is mainly because of your health (due to a disability, accident or illness).
+This means that, the care you need is provided by health professionals, or by care staff trained by qualified health professionals.

 Protected characteristics

 A list of factors that people are not allowed to use as a reason to treat you differently to anyone else.
-These factors are set out in the Equality Act 2010 and include things like age, disability, marital status, gender, race, religion and sexual orientation.
+These factors are set out in the Equality Act 2010.
+They are:

 Quality of life

 Your satisfaction with your life in terms of wellbeing and happiness.
-The way you define your own quality of life will depend on the things that matter most to you as an individual and make your life enjoyable and meaningful.
+The way you define your own quality of life will depend on the things that matter most to you as an individual.
 The care and support you receive should make a positive difference to your quality of life.

 Reasonable adjustments